| S (continued) |

 Prentiss) noting suspiciously that their seemingly-perfect neighbor

-housewives only clean house and bow to their husband's needs
+housewives only cleaned house and bowed to their husband's needs

 - the garden party among the housewives and malfunctioning